Upgrading Between Major MariaDB Versions

 - Ensure that the target MariaDB version supports the storage engines you are using.
 For example, in 10.5 TokuDB is not supported.

-- Ensure that the innodb_fast_shutdown variable is not 2 (fast crash shutdown).
+- Ensure that the innodb_fast_shutdown variable is not 2 (fast crash shutdown) or 3.
 The default of this variable is 1.
-The most safe option for upgrades is 0, but the shutdown time may be notable larger with 0 than for 1 as there is a lot more cleanups done for 0, however when preparing for an upgrade this should not be an issue.
+The safest option for upgrades is 0, but the shutdown time may be notably larger with 0 than for 1 as there are a lot more cleanups done for 0, however when preparing for an upgrade this should not be an issue.

 Note that rpms don't support upgrading between major versions, only minor like 10.4.1 to 10.4.2.
 If you are using rpms, you should de-install the old MariaDB rpms and install the new MariaDB rpms before running mysql_upgrade.
 Note that when installing the new rpms, mysql_upgrade may be run automatically.
 There is no problem with running mysql_upgrade many times.

 - If you have a master-slave setup, first upgrade one slave and when you have verified that the slave works well, upgrade the rest of the slaves (if any).
 Then upgrade one slave to master, upgrade the master, and change the master to a slave.

 Step by Step Instructions for Upgrades